eclipse-openj9/openj9-docs/docs/xgcpolicy.md

 - `-Xnopartialcompactgc` (deprecated)
 - `-Xpartialcompactgc` (deprecated)

-### `gencon`

-        -Xgcpolicy:gencon

-: The generational concurrent policy (default) uses a concurrent mark phase combined with generational garbage collection to help minimize the time that is spent in any garbage collection pause.
-This policy is particularly useful for applications with many short-lived objects, such as transactional applications.
-Pause times can be significantly shorter than with the `optthruput` policy, while still producing good throughput.
-Heap fragmentation is also reduced.

 ### `metronome` (AIX, Linux x86 only)

         -Xgcpolicy:metronome

 : The metronome policy is an incremental, deterministic garbage collector with short pause times.
 Applications that are dependent on precise response times can take advantage of this technology by avoiding potentially long delays from garbage collection activity.
 The metronome policy is supported on specific hardware and operating system configurations.

-    For more information, see [Using the Metronome Garbage Collector](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/mm_gc_mgc.html).
+See [`metronome`](gc_metronome.md) for more information about how this policy operates and for further information, see [Using the Metronome Garbage Collector](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/mm_gc_mgc.html).

 #### Defaults and options